 about how book authors would make up fake names, fake degrees and career paths in order to sell books with catchy topics and titles online.
 They tell a story of just one of many authors with fake names - one of which wrote a pretty unimpressive language book called Learn Spanish in 7 Days that sold well because she called herself an Polygot and Professional Language teacher.

-And that's why we're sharing a list of how to spot and avoid fake personas or Catfish.
+And that's why we've made the list above to help you avoid fake personas or Catfish.

 We all deserve to get credible information from a credible source when we need it.
 Especially when it comes to our well-being.